mDialog/smoke/README.md

     sbt run

-Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided as an Akka Future.
+Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided in a `scala.concurrent.Future`.
 Akka provides a powerful toolkit to control the creation and execution of Futures; spend some time with that project's [excellent documentation](http://akka.io/docs) to get a feel for how it works.

 With the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
 That includes to an `ActorSystem`, `Dispatcher`, default timeout and `Config` object.